Higher chromatic Thom spectra via unstable homotopy theory: Future directions

 \section{Future directions}

 In this section, we suggest some directions for future investigation.
 This is certainly not an exhaustive list; there are numerous questions we do not know how to address that are spattered all over this document, but we have tried to condense some of them into the list below.
 We have tried to order the questions in order of our interest in them.
-We have partial progress on many of these questions. \begin{enumerate} \item Some obvious avenues for future work are the conjectures studied in this paper: Conjectures \ref{moore-splitting}, \ref{centrality-conj}, \ref{tmf-conj}, and \ref{tn-e2}.
-Can the $\E{3}$-assumption in the statement of Theorem \ref{mstring} be removed?
-Prove the existence of a map of fiber sequences as in Remark \ref{v2h2-n}. \item One of the Main Goals\textsuperscript{TM} of this project is to rephrase the proof of the nilpotence theorem from \cite{dhs-i, dhs-ii}.
+We have partial progress on many of these questions. \begin{enumerate} \item Some obvious avenues for future work are the conjectures studied in this article: Conjectures \ref{moore-splitting}, \ref{centrality-conj}, \ref{tmf-conj}, and \ref{tn-e2}.
+Can the $\E{3}$-assumption in the statement of Theorem \ref{mstring} be removed? \item One of the Main Goals\textsuperscript{TM} of this project is to rephrase the proof of the nilpotence theorem from \cite{dhs-i, dhs-ii}.
 As mentioned in Remark \ref{hm-nilp}, the Hopkins-Mahowald theorem for $\H\FF_p$ immediately implies the nilpotence theorem for simple $p$-torsion classes in the homotopy of a homotopy commutative ring spectrum (see also \cite{hopkins-thesis}).
-We will expand on the relation between the results of this paper and the nilpotence theorem in forthcoming work; see Remark \ref{nilpotence-proof} for a sketch.
+We will expand on the relation between the results of this article and the nilpotence theorem in forthcoming work; see Remark \ref{nilpotence-proof} for a sketch.